0feed/gatsby-starter-foundation/src/content/posts/2022-01-12-okinawa-flat-belly-tonic-review-can-it-help-to-lose-weight.md

 * Get rid of stubborn fat.
 * Lose weight quickly and easily.
-* No more feeling self conscious about your appearance in swimwear or clothes.
+* No more feeling self-conscious about your appearance in swimwear or clothes.
 * Be able to wear what you want without worrying about how it looks on you.

 ## Cons of Okinawa tonic

 * You cannot purchase the tonic offline.
-* You must visit their website to get it, but be aware that they have stated not use during pregnancy or if you are expecting a baby because of possible side effects on babies’ health
+* You must visit their website to get it, but be aware that they have stated not to use it during pregnancy or if you are expecting a baby because of possible side effects on babies’ health

-## Is Okinawa Flat Belly Tonic pills safe to use?
+## Are Okinawa Flat Belly Tonic pills safe to use?

 The Okinawa Flat Belly Tonic is an all-natural product that’s 100% safe and has no side effects.
 Many users have reviewed it as being effective for weight loss, with the reason behind its success attributed to how well nature can balance out your body’s ecosystem when you use this tonic on a regular basis!